The coronavirus pandemic has shone a light on our social care system and forced us to reflect on the fact that we need to develop new models of care.

 There is a huge gap in the current social care landscape for housing and care options that sit between care homes, and people receiving care in homes that may no longer suit their needs.
 For older people without acute care needs, the UK needs to grow the provision of models that enable them to live independently for as long as possible: with onsite care and support if needed, boosting health and wellbeing, reducing pressure on the NHS and strengthening social connection.

-Why do we need a Housing-with-Care Care Task Force?
+Why do we need a Housing with Care Task Force?

 During the coronavirus outbreak, housing-with-care settings have shown they can effectively shield older people while continuing to provide the best standards of onsite care and support.
 In addition, there is strong evidence demonstrating the positive role that housing-with-care plays in: